dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 5.10.
 Element Positioning
 - Positioning allows to take an element on the page and `control where and how it can be positioned`
 - The CSS `position property` is used to `set position` for an element
-- It is also used to place an element `behind another` and also useful for `scripted animation effect`
+- It is also used to place an element `behind another` and is also useful for `scripted animation effect`

 #### CSS positioning schemes
 - Normal Flow